nohelybc/nohelybc/README.md

 - 📚 I’m currently learning Angular
-- 💬 Ask me to colaborate in Tech communities and mentorship
+- 💬 Ask me to colaborate in Tech communities
-- ⚡ Fun fact: I studied physics, love videogames, gardening and cats
+- ⚡ Fun fact: My hobbies are videogames and gardening.
+I take a Japanese course.